 Take a mid-size manufacturer making industrial sensors.
 One product.
 Five supply chain stages.
 Five contracts, minimum, each owned by a different team.

-Stage 1: Raw materials.
+Stage one: Raw materials.
 Procurement signs a supply agreement with a specialty metals distributor.
 The contract specifies pricing tied to commodity indexes, volume commitments, and delivery windows.
 Procurement owns this contract.
 It lives in their shared drive.

 That’s five contracts across five departments for one product.
 A manufacturer with a hundred products and dozens of suppliers can accumulate thousands of agreements.